shellfarmer/WeakestLink/README.md

 ## Installation

-1. Recommended - From the Chrome store - https://chrome.google.com/webstore/detail/weakestlink/jiobcfhamdgbhhhnkmoblghheddjfnpo
+1. From the Chrome store - https://chrome.google.com/webstore/detail/weakestlink/jiobcfhamdgbhhhnkmoblghheddjfnpo  - Recommended as this will auto-update
 2. Load unpacked extension
 * Clone repository
 * Browse to "chrome://extensions/"
-* Enable Developr mode
+* Enable Developer mode
-* Load Unpacked extension and select the folder where you cloned the repository to
+* Click Load Unpacked extension and select the folder where you cloned the repository to